Nickelodeon and LGBTQ representation

-This article features the history of the representation of lesbian, gay, bisexual, transgender and queer (LGBTQ) characters in animated productions under Nickelodeon, a subdivision of Paramount Global, including films from the studios Nickelodeon Animation Studio, and its divisions Avatar Studios and Nickelodeon Digital, and programming from Nicktoons as well as the streaming service Paramount+.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) characters have had varied representations in animated productions under Nickelodeon, a subdivision of Paramount Global, including films from the studios Nickelodeon Animation Studio, and its divisions Avatar Studios and Nickelodeon Digital, and programming from Nicktoons as well as the streaming service Paramount+.
 From 1979 onward, when Nickelodeon was launched, the channel, and its programming blocks, like Nick Jr., has featured lesbian, gay, bisexual and transgender (LGBT) characters in its programming.

 Representation

 Queer coding

-In response to criticism from conservative Christian organizations, SpongeBob series creator Stephen Hillenburg described SpongeBob, in 2002, as asexual, not gay.
+In 2002, in response to criticism from conservative Christian organizations, SpongeBob SquarePants series creator Stephen Hillenburg described SpongeBob as asexual, not gay.
 He repeated this in 2005 when the similar organizations claimed that SpongeBob SquarePants was "homosexual propaganda."
 One scholar argued that characters like SpongeBob SquarePants challenged the "signifiers of traditional masculinity" and noted that SpongeBob was "primarily asexual" but has a traditional wardrobe, and his design uses masculine and feminine signifiers at the same time.
 Johnson also noted that SpongeBob can fluctuate between "masculine aggression and...feminine positivity", and has gender ambiguity like Jerry and Bugs Bunny.
 Others noted concerns by conservative Christian groups that a certain SpongeBob episode "promote[d] gay lifestyles" and claimed it was "inappropriate for the young audience" while Hillenberg had previously stated that the series had no "gay subtext" and that SpongeBob and his friends were not gay in response to claims by evangelical leader James Dobson.

 Susan Kahlenberg stated, in 2017, that Nickelodeon, like Disney, has a wide reach into U.S. households, and must negotiate "commercial interests" with "ideological production," with underrepresentation of female and transgender characters, while traditional gender stereotypes are maintained at times, among shows aired by both networks, while Nickeledon was said to position itself as "gender-neutral" in its programming, and has the capacity to reject "traditional gender codes" in programs aired.
 Further scholarship noted that Nickelodeon dominated children's media, along with Disney, within the United States, and that although children's television upholds "mainstream heterosexuality" there have been some instances of "resistance to heteronormativity" and stated that Nickelodeon, among other networks, had introduced new characters and series which positively represented queer individuals "in a subtle way."